 - You will learn to expect the unexpected.

-Below, you will read in much more detail what to expect at various points throughout the semester, including pre-departure preparations, travelling and arriving in country, and behavior expected of you as we move forward with your program.
+Below, you will read in much more detail what to expect at various points throughout the term, including pre-departure preparations, traveling and arriving abroad, and behavior expected of you as we move forward with your program.

 - Once we have advised you to book your travel, we will strongly recommend that you purchase a changeable or refundable ticket in the event that conditions change.